Exercises – Long Day#

 Question b#

-Question 6: Eigenvalues and Eigenvectors of a Real \(3 \times 3\) matrix#
+Question 6: Eigenvalues and Eigenvectors of a Real \(3 \times 3\) Matrix#

 A linear map \(f: \mathbb{R}^3 \to \mathbb{R}^3\,\) between real vector spaces has with respect to the ordered standard basis for \(\mathbb{R}^3\,\) the following mapping matrix: